seanmch2023/seanmch2023.github.io/README.md

   <table>
    <tr>
     <th> <pre>Lessons are provided everyday of the week.
 Book 30 minute to 45 minute
-      sessions with me by sending me your preferred lesson times.
-Find my contact details in the 'More' tab in the top right corner of my webpage.</pre>
+      sessions with me by sending me your preferred lesson dates and times.
+Find my contact details in the 'Contact' tab or at the bottom corner of my webpage.</pre>
 </th>
     <th><img src="https://github.com/seanmch2023/Images/blob/main/pianopng" data-canonical-src="https://github.com/seanmch2023/Images/blob/main/pianopng" width="250" height="300"></th>
   </tr>